RDarrylR/route53-health-check-sam/README.md

 ### Deploy the sample project

-To deploy the projecy, you need the following tools:
+To deploy the project, you need the following tools:

 ```bash
  sam build